input-output-hk/haskell.nix/docs/tutorials/source-repository-hashes.md

 system that is configured to use restricted mode (typically hydra) it will need an aditionaly hash.

-When using `cabalProject` or `stackProject` functions you can include the hash needed in a comment.
+When using `project`, `cabalProject` or `stackProject` functions you can include the hash needed in a comment.

 To calculate the hash use `nix-prefetch-git`: